Home Agenda Agenda at a Glance Sponsors Speakers TravelAttendee ProfilesMore Information Register

 USF Contribution Reform: How Do We Solve That Problem?

-The FCC’s Universal Service Fund–which funds critical programs like E-rate and Lifeline–plays a critical role in ensuring affordable broadband across America.
-After the recent SCOTUS decision, it’s more important than ever to improve the fund and put it on more stable and sustainable financial footing.
-This breakout panel will discuss the nuts and bolts of expanding the contribution base.
+The FCC’s Universal Service Fund–which funds critical programs like E-rate and the Rural Health Care Program–plays a critical role in ensuring affordable broadband across America.
+After the recent SCOTUS decision, it’s more important than ever to modernize the fund and put it on more stable and sustainable financial footing.
+This breakout panel will discuss the nuts and bolts of expanding the USF's contribution base.

 9:45 AM - 10:45 AM